-You can clean your entire toilet with an e-cloth or Norwex cloth but please know that both companies advise against cleaning the rim and inside of the bowl with their cloths.
+You can clean your entire toilet with an e-cloth or Norwex cloth, but both companies advise against cleaning the rim and inside of the bowl with their cloths.
 I use the cloths to clean the handle, tank, base, seat, seat cover and rim.
 I use a brush and liquid cleanser for the bowl.
-This is primarily because I have an aversion to putting my hand – gloved or not – into the bowl.
+This is primarily because I dislike putting my hand – gloved or not – into the bowl.
 Even though I have no problem cleaning the toilet rim – which is typically coated in pee thanks to my careless boys – I simply can’t bring myself to put a gloved hand INto the toilet.

-If you are using an e-cloth or Norwex cloth to clean the inside of the bowl, make sure that you are not also using any cleanser with bleach in it.
+If you are using an e-cloth or Norwex cloth to clean the inside of the bowl, make sure you are not using any bleach cleanser.
 Bleach will destroy the fibres.

-Frankly, you can use any of the shaggy e-cloths or Norwex cloths for cleaning the toilet.
+Frankly, you can use any shaggy e-cloths or Norwex cloths to clean the toilet.
 By shaggy, I mean NOT the Window or polishing cloths.
 My #1 criteria for a good cloth is: